How to tell if someone is emotionally unavailable.

 This is a flag that is easy to miss.
 After all it can look like someone is just being very busy, but the reality is there’s a barrier to connection whether they’re conscious of it or not.

 Examples of this include:

-- They come to your place but don’t invite you to their place – ever – or the other way around.
+- They keep everything separate, as in they will come to your place but don’t invite you to theirs – ever – or the other way around.

 - They’re always busy with work, extracurricular activities, other people, “stuff” and you’re not invited or included.
 In turn this means there’s not a lot of space for you.

 This can be hard to identify when you’re in it.
 Over time it can feel like these behaviours are just part of the dance you do with each other and you’ve learned how to deal with or work around it.

 It may surprise you to see the breadth of this type of behaviour, but once you see it you’ll recognize the painful impact it can have on the relationship and your self-esteem.